Minimum Credit Requirement: 128 credits

 |Health Care Financial Management II|

 HMP 622 Field Practicum in Organizational and Project Analysis, and Management Skills Development is the required 400 hour 10-week field practicum, (or administrative internship), which constitutes an essential part of the HMP academic program.
 The field practicum occurs during the summer between junior and senior year, typically beginning in late May and ending in late August, requiring a full-time commitment of the student.
-Students must be an HMP major and must retain a cumulative GPA of 3.00 or higher to be granted permission to enroll in the course.
+Students must be an HMP major, in good academic standing in the major, and must retain a cumulative GPA of 3.00 or higher to be granted permission to enroll in the course.

-HMP majors must obtain a minimum of a B- in all HMP core courses and prerequisite courses.
+HMP majors must obtain a minimum of a B- in all HMP required courses and prerequisite courses.
 Majors must have an overall grade-point average of 3.00 to remain in the major.
-Students not continuing to make progress in the major, as evidenced by a mixture of generally low grades, incomplete courses, and/or administrative failures resulting in a cumulative GPA lower than 3.0 may, upon determination by the Health Management and Policy faculty, be excluded from the major and participation in the Field Practicum.
+Students not continuing to make progress in the major, as evidenced by a low grades (below B-), incomplete courses, and/or administrative failures resulting in a cumulative GPA lower than 3.0 may, upon determination by the Health Management and Policy faculty, be excluded from the major and participation in the Field Practicum.
 An exclusion from the major may also be necessary to resolve questions concerning major departmental requirements or University academic standards.

-The academic action of exclusion could be a temporary action if a petition is completed by the student detailing the extenuating circumstances and providing supportive documentation.
-After the petition has been reviewed, a determination of denial or approval will be made by the Health Management and Policy faculty.
+The academic action of exclusion could be a temporary action.
+Consideration for a temporary action requires that a petition is completed by the student detailing the extenuating circumstances and providing supportive documentation to the Health Management and Policy Department for review by faculty with a determination of approval.
 Should a petition be granted approval to remain in the major due to extenuating circumstances, the student must demonstrate academic progress (B- in HMP courses and 3.0 GPA) the following semester or they will be excluded from the major without the option to return.
+If the petition is not determined approved by the faculty, students will be required to change their major.

 Internal Applications for HMP Major

 Students interested in additional information or in applying for admission to the health management and policy major should attend an HMP information session, and/or contact the academic department coordinator.
-Efforts should be made to complete this process during the freshman year or early in the sophomore year to ensure sufficient time to complete the required courses (HMP 401, HMP 403, HMP 501, MATH 420, and Statistics).
-Admitted UNH students can apply to the major once the student meets the application requirements, a minimum cumulative GPA of 3.00 and at least two of the required courses completed with a B- or higher.
+Efforts should be made to complete this process during the freshman year or early in the sophomore year to ensure sufficient time to complete the required courses, HMP 401, HMP 403, HMP 501, MATH 420, ENGL 502, and Statistics.
+Admitted UNH students can apply to the major once the student meets the application requirements, a minimum cumulative GPA of 3.00 and at least two of the required courses completed with a B- or higher; however all HMP required courses must be completed with a B- or better to progress in the major.

 Honors in Major